cloudknit-io/cloudknit/README.md

-# CloudKnit: An Open Source Cloud Environment Manager
+# CloudKnit: An Open Source Solution to Manage Cloud Environments

-[CloudKnit](https://github.com/cloudknit-io/cloudknit) is an open-source "progressive delivery platform" for managing cloud environments.
+CloudKnit is an open-source `progressive delivery platform` for managing cloud environments.
 It enables organizations to **Define** entire environments in a declarative way, **Provision** them, **Detect** and **Reconcile** Drift, and **Teardown** environments when no longer needed.
 It also comes with dashboards to help visualize environments and observe them.

 CloudKnit is based on a concept called [Environment as Code](https://www.cloudknit.io/blog/from-infrastructure-as-code-to-environment-as-code).
 Some people have started calling it Declarative Pipelines.

-> *Note: We are not a big fan of using Pipeline and Declarative together as Pipeline to us means a sequence of steps which is conflicts with what Declarative means.*
+> *Note: We are not a big fan of using Pipeline and Declarative together as Pipeline to us means a sequence of steps which conflicts with what Declarative means.*

 Environment as Code (EaC) is an abstraction over Cloud-native tools that provides a declarative way of defining an entire Environment.
 It has a Control Plane that manages the state of the environment, including resource dependencies, and drift detection and reconciliation.